wiselencave/MDXReForged/README.md

 A cleaned-up, extended parser for Warcraft 3: Reforged `.mdx` model files.

 This project is a fork of [barncastle/MDXReForged](https://github.com/barncastle/MDXReForged), originally started in 2019 as an experimental reader.

+> **Legal Note:**
+> Original repository does **not** include a license.
+All rights remain with the original author.
+> This fork is maintained for personal research and experimentation only.
+> If the original author has any concerns or wishes to discuss licensing, please contact me.

 Support has been expanded to cover MDX1000–MDX1200 formats, with architectural refactoring, improved null safety, and moderate performance improvements.

 ## Usage